gocept/gocept.gtimelog/README.txt

 You can provide multiple [redmine] sections, but take care to give them unique names (e. g. [redmine1], [redmine2], [redmine-foo], [redmine-bar]).

+Unfortunately, the Redmine activity can't be retrieved currently, so the ID to use needs to be given in the configuration.
+You can look it up in the HTML source of /issues/123/time_entries/new.

 Holidays